Omarlaouan/citation_prediciton/README.md

 ## Code

-The `code_clean.ipynb` notebook contains cleaned and commented code for the machine learning models used in the project, including Logistic Regression, XgBoost, and MLP.
+The `code.ipynb` notebook contains cleaned and commented code for the machine learning models used in the project, including Logistic Regression, XgBoost, and MLP.

 ## Visualization